How to Find the Equation of a Vertical Line: A thorough look

 Defining a Vertical Line

 A vertical line is a straight line that runs parallel to the y-axis.
-This means that every point on the line shares the same x-coordinate.
+Now, this means that every point on the line shares the same x-coordinate.
 No matter how far up or down you go along the line, the x-value remains constant.
 This is the key to understanding its equation.

 Finding the Equation: The Simple Approach

 The simplest way to find the equation of a vertical line is to identify the x-coordinate of any point on the line.
 Since all points on a vertical line have the same x-coordinate, this single value defines the entire line.
-Therefore, the equation of a vertical line is simply:
+Which means, the equation of a vertical line is simply:

 x = a